plurigrid/ontology/log/unknowns.md

 **how will the nodes interact with the chain?**

 -   the chain is *emergent*
--   all the nodes, at any time, can start their own chain for the purpose of a transaction, and then spin down and *dump* to the availability layer
+-   all the nodes, at any time, can start their own chain for the purpose of a transaction, and then spin down
--   for now though, we can work with an existing chain like neutron
+-   for now though, we can work with an existing cosmwasm chain like neutron

 **more questions**